Michael Jepsen Jensen

-Michael Jepsen Jensen (born 18 February 1992) is a motorcycle speedway rider from Denmark.
+Michael Jepsen Jensen (born 18 February 1992) is a Danish motorcycle speedway rider.

 Career

 Jepsen Jensen was part of the 2010 Under-21 World Cup winning Denmark team.

-He peaked in 2012, winning the 2012 Speedway World Cup with the Denmark national speedway team and winning the 2012 Speedway Grand Prix of Nordic becoming the first wildcard to have won a GP meeting since Hans Andersen.
+Jepsen Jensen peaked in 2012, winning the 2012 Speedway World Cup with the Denmark national speedway team and winning the 2012 Speedway Grand Prix of Nordic becoming the first wildcard to have won a GP meeting since Hans Andersen.
 In the Nordic Grand Prix he defeated Nicki Pedersen, Emil Sayfutdinov and Jason Crump in the final.
 Later that year in November 2012, he won the Individual Under-21 World Championship.

-In 2013, Jepsen won a second gold medal at 2013 Team Speedway Junior World Championship as part of the U21 Danish team.
+In 2013, Jepsen Jensen won a second gold medal at 2013 Team Speedway Junior World Championship as part of the U21 Danish team.
 He then secured a permanent place in the 2015 Speedway Grand Prix, finishing 11th with 84 points.

-In 2022, he helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign and continued to ride for them in 2023 and 2024.
+In 2022, Jepsen Jensen helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign, and continued to ride for them in 2023 and 2024.
 Jepsen Jensen helped Slangerup win the Danish Speedway League during the 2024 Danish speedway season.

-During the 2025 Danish speedway season he helped Slangerup retain the Speedway Ligaen title.
+During the 2025 Danish speedway season, Jepsen Jensen helped Slangerup retain the Speedway Ligaen title.